Site icon

 What works for you?
 I will have salad bowls and burl show pieces.
 Mary has paintings.

-Let us know when you would like is to show up and we’ll time it right.”
+Let us know when you would like it to show up, and we’ll time it right.”
 Tom Willing and Mary Burgess

-It is our hope to continue to bring you informative and regional art notes that provide unique knowledge and inspiration for moving through this extraordinary period of change in our lives.
+We hope to continue bringing you informative, regionally focused art notes that offer unique insights and inspiration as we move through this extraordinary period of change in our lives.

 Fairweather House and Gallery thanks you for your continued support, patience, and assistance as we navigate the ever-changing mandates and requirements.